 The unforgettable savoriness of Frank’s RedHot, the spicy bite of the jalapeño, the creamy textures of the cheese, and the added bonus of the mild smokiness from the chicken and smoked cheddar.

-We’ve done jalapeño poppers several ways, including this simple recipe for smoked jalapeño poppers with smoked bacon from a couple years ago, and we’ve experimented with different kinds of cheeses to use, and have decided it’s best to have a variety of cheeses to keep the filling creamy.
+We’ve done jalapeño poppers several ways, and we’ve experimented with different kinds of cheeses to use, and have decided it’s best to have a variety of cheeses to keep the filling creamy.

 If you want a more creamy filling, we’ve found it’s useful to whip the already softened cream cheese a bit, and then mix in some smoked cheddar (regular sharp cheddar also works just fine).
 This helps for the filling to be creamy instead of dense.
 Recipes that call for just cream cheese (not whipped) tend to come out a little dense grilled or cooked on the smoker.
 Still delicious, but it really depends on what you’re gong for.